kunjp1157/studio/README.md

 # Sports Arena: A Next.js Facility Booking Application

-## Project Vision

-**Sports Arena** is a modern, full-stack web application designed to be the go-to platform for discovering and booking sports facilities.
-It addresses the common problem of finding and securing sports venues, which is often a fragmented and frustrating process.
-By creating a centralized, user-friendly hub, Sports Arena connects sports enthusiasts with facility owners, streamlining the entire booking experience from search to payment.

-Built with a professional tech stack including **Next.js**, **PostgreSQL**, and Google's **Genkit** for AI, this project serves as a comprehensive example of a real-world, feature-rich booking system.
+**Sports Arena** is a modern, full-stack web application designed to streamline the process of discovering and booking sports facilities.
+Addressing the common challenge of finding and securing sports venues, this application provides a centralized, user-friendly hub that connects sports enthusiasts with facility owners.
+Built with a professional tech stack including Next.js for the frontend, a robust server backend, and integrated with Google's Genkit for AI-powered features, the project serves as a comprehensive, real-world example of a feature-rich booking system.
+It includes advanced search capabilities, real-time availability calendars, secure (mock) payment processing, and personalized user accounts, alongside an administrative portal for facility and user management.
+By leveraging modern web technologies and AI, Sports Arena aims to deliver a seamless, efficient, and engaging experience for both players and facility managers.

 ## Key Features